Welcome to the section of this site where you can find out

 One of the oldest offices held by the parish council, the

-the path network users and County Council who are responsible
+the path network users and the County Council who are responsible

 for the upkeep of the paths.
 Helmdon's Parish Paths Warden